 How does SNAPS fund the gap between the costs of £40 and the charge of £7?

-We raise funds from generous Trusts, Foundations and individuals by asking them very nicely for their support.
+We raise funds from Trusts, Foundations, corporate sponsors, the community and individuals by asking them very nicely for their support.
 We write to them and explain who we are and what we do, and sometimes they kindly send us cheques to support our endeavours.
 Sometimes we present to them face-to-face, sometimes we are asked to present project reports explaining what we would do with specific funds.
 This is difficult and time consuming work because, with the state of the economy and financial pressures on charities, such financial support is naturally limited, and hard won.

 How can you help?